kyle-rader/greatpuzzlehunt/README.md

-# safebook
+# WWU Puzzle hunt
-An ICTD project for harassment free social media!
+An on-line and in person real-time puzzle scavenger hunt!